algorand/bls_sigs_ref/sage-impl/README.md

 - `-T` can be used multiple times to specify test input files (see `../test_vectors`).

 - `-k` sets the secret key to be used when signing messages from the commandline.

+- `-g` enables (machine-readable) test vector generation mode

+- When signing, `-B`, `-A`, and `-P` select Basic, Augmented, or Proof-of-possession signatures.
+  The default is Basic.

 - All other arguments are interpreted as messages to be hashed or signed.